 How we help our clients:

-- Build alternative business models
+Build innovative education and business models

-- Conduct academic portfolio reviews
+Conduct academic innovation and portfolio reviews

-- Uncover administrative service efficiencies and cost savings
+Uncover administrative service efficiencies and cost savings

-- Create new resource allocation models
+Create new resource allocation and investment models

-- Develop pro forma models to test new program and service initiatives
+Develop pro forma models to test new program and service initiatives

-- Establish benchmarks and key performance indicators
+Establish benchmarks and key performance indicators

-- Create strategic sourcing and shared service models
+Create strategic sourcing and shared service models

-- Assess return on investment for strategic and facilities master planning
+Assess return on investment for strategic and facilities master planning

 Our partnerships with preeminent national foundations enable the rpk GROUP team to research and field test new models and methods.
 We share these with our clients, who benefit from cutting edge approaches that are grounded in real-world experience.
 We help education organizations create new business models that support innovation portfolio management, strategic finance, technology enabled models and the development of education products and services.
 We serve higher education, K-12, membership organizations, and other non-profits and for profits.

 Traditional methods that are no longer effective include: